Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Dolphins stats and trends

-- Thus far this season Miami has two wins against the spread.
+- Miami has two wins against the spread in four games this year.

-- Miami's games this year have gone over the total in two out of four opportunities (50%).
+- Miami's games this year have gone over the point total two times in four opportunities (50%).

-- The Dolphins collect 123 fewer yards per game (252) than the Buccaneers give up per matchup (375).
+- The Dolphins collect 252 yards per game, 123 fewer yards than the 375 the Buccaneers allow.

 - This year the Dolphins have turned the ball over six times, while the Buccaneers have forced 6 turnovers.